 Be sure your dry ingredients are super fresh, especially baking powder and baking soda.
 Also, be sure not to overfill the pans.
 Make sure there’s enough room on top for bread to rise.

-Yes!
-Let bread fully cool to room temperature.
-Wrap airtight and freeze up to several weeks.
+Yes this pumpkin bread freezes just beautifully!
+Let the finished bread fully cool to room temperature first.
+Then, wrap it airtight and freeze up to several weeks.

 More to Bake and EAt:

 - Chocolate Pumpkin Bread Recipe – for those of us who need our chocolate fix!

 - Pumpkin Pie Coffeecake – SO good with coffee in the morning, or ice cream later on.

 - Double Pumpkin Bars with Cream Cheese Frosting – a favorite gathering dessert.

 - Best Pumpkin Cheesecake Recipe – we all think it’s better than ANY restaurant’s version.